Absence makes the heart grow fonder

 Phase 3 like to think of ourselves as great people behind people technology services.
 Take a look at our values because we live and work them.

 Assad and I employ some exceptionally talented bods and buddies.
-Those professional standards profess in niche roles and work with a calibre we intend not to dilute with the temptations of growth.
+Those professional standards manifest in niche roles and work with a calibre we intend not to dilute with the temptations of growth.

-Adopting new HR and payroll systems – from selection, through project and the managed service – requires specialist focus that is simply not realistic to achieve within your own employed FTE.
+Adopting new HR and payroll services – from selection, through project completion and the managed service – requires a specialist focus that is simply not realistic to achieve within your own employed FTE.
 Organisations do need the experts in.
 We hope you’ll find in Phase 3 committed partners to be your people tech people.
-There is a ‘but’.

 The people behind the people technology are those the systems exist for!

-We are not the bunch you bought your HR system for.
+We are not the people that you bought your HR system for.

-Perhaps you bought it a bit for your own team in HR, Finance or IT and I sure hope it makes your life easier.
-Yet I question your business case, if you did not buy it primarily for 10’s, 100’s and 1,000’s of employees and workers who belong with your organisation.
-The end users.
+Perhaps you bought your new system for your own team in HR, Finance or IT, and I certainly hope it makes your life easier.
+Yet I question your business case if you did not buy it primarily for 10’s, 100’s and 1,000’s of employees and workers who belong within your organisation.